Rússia flag Rússia: Visió econòmica i política

 Executive Power

-The President is the Head of State.
-He is elected by universal suffrage for six years.
-He is the commander-in-chief of the army and the real centre of power in the country.
+The President is the Head of State, elected by universal suffrage for a six-year term since 2012 (previously four years).
+He is the commander-in-chief of the armed forces and holds extensive executive powers, making him the real center of power in the country.
 The Prime Minister is the Head of Government.
-He is appointed by the President, with the approval of the lower house of Parliament, and manages the everyday business of the country.
+He is appointed by the President, subject to approval by the lower house of Parliament (the State Duma), and manages the everyday business of the country but operates under the President's significant influence, as the President can dismiss him and directly shape major policy decisions.

 Legislative Power